 when you create your bitcoinwallet.com account an official bitcoin address is assigned to you. anyone can send bitcoin to your official address and it will appear as a deposit into your bitcoinwallet.com wallet. in addition, you can list all your non-bitcoinwallet.com addresses for bitcoin and other cryptocurrencies on your profile page as user added addresses. when a visitor views your profile page they will see all your addresses. payments sent to user added addresses will not be available in your bitcoinwallet.com balance. bitcoinwallet.com does not maintain, support or represent user added addresses. you can set your external addresses to private, making them invisible to the public.

-our fees are simple! user-to-user transactions within bitcoinwallet.com are free and have no transaction fee. they are also instant, with no confirmation delays. it's the best value! all transactions into and out of bitcoinwallet.com have a one percent transaction fee to cover miner fees, storage and the cost of our service. during times of blockchain congestion, withdrawals may have an additional fee to ensure fast delivery.
+our fees are simple! user-to-user transactions within bitcoinwallet.com are free and have no transaction fee. they are also instant, with no confirmation delays. it's the best value! all transactions into and out of bitcoinwallet.com have a 1.5% transaction fee to cover blockchain fees, storage and the cost of our service. during times of blockchain congestion, withdrawals may have an additional fee to ensure fast delivery.

 bitcoinwallet.com is not currently an exchange or marketplace for buying and selling bitcoin for cash. bitcoinwallet.com is a wallet service that makes it easy to send, receive and track your bitcoin transactions securely.